 Page or Size Limits on Electronic Documents

-There is no limitation to the number of documents that can be filed as a bundle, as long as each individual document is 10 MB or less.
+There is no limitation to the number of documents that can be filed in a single transaction, as long as each individual document is 5 MB or less.

 Electronic Filing Fees

 Fees are subject to review and change by the Court without notice and will be waived as required by law, including for any party permitted by the Court to proceed without payment of fees and costs.

 At this time, for cases that have been initiated electronically or in paper, there is no fee to file and serve subsequent documents electronically using TrueFiling™.

 Reviewing Case Files

 The Clerk will no longer maintain paper files for active cases pending in the Circuit Court.
 Electronic case files can be reviewed at public kiosks located in the Clerk’s office on the Sixth Floor.
 In addition, secure remote access to court records is available by subscription to attorneys licensed by the Virginia State Bar or admitted pro hac vice.

 Obtain a Copy of a Document

 Filers utilizing TrueFiling™ will be able to print a copy of documents served electronically at no cost.
 In addition, attorneys that have enrolled in secure remote access, will be able to print non-confidential civil and criminal case files using the TrueFiling™ system.
 Printed copies of electronic documents also can be obtained at the Clerk’s office.
 Copies cost $0.50 per page.
-Certified copies of any record can be obtained in the Clerk’s office or via secure remote access for a fee of $2.50 per document.
+Certified copies of any record can be obtained in the Clerk’s office for a fee of $2.00, plus $0.50 per page.